 Server or System Task Required action 1 Primary storage server Install a primary storage server.
-For more information, see Implementing Avaya Aura® Messaging .
-Install System Platform with the latest patches and service packs verified with Messaging.
+For more information, see Deploying Avaya Aura[®] Messaging using Solution Deployment Manager.
+Deploying Avaya Aura[®] Messaging using VMware[®] in the Virtualized Environment.
 Install Messaging.
 Install Communication Manager and Messaging patches.

-Server or System Task Required action 1 System Platform web console of primary storage server Restore the System Platform web console configuration data.
-For more information, see • Restoring System Platform configuration information on page 249. • Viewing restore history on page 250.
-Restore System Platform web console, backupcdom.tgz.
+Server or System Task Required action 1 Messaging primary storage server Restore the Messaging system data.
+For more information, see Viewing restore history on page 297 Restore server, system, and security files.
 Verify that restore status is Success.
-2 Primary storage server Restore data that you backed up during step 2b from the backup of primary storage server.
-For more information, see • Stopping Messaging on page 399. • Performing a restore on page 245. • Starting Messaging on page 400.
-Stop Messaging.
+2 storage server the backup storage server.
+For more information, see Stop Messaging.
 Restore Messaging Application, audix.gz.
-Start Messaging.
-3 Primary storage server Configure the primary storage server as active.
-In the Sites / Application Servers area, in the Default field, click Active for each primary application server.
-In the Sites / Application Servers area, in the Default field, click Inactive for each backup application server.
+Start Messaging Performing a restore on page 294.
+Starting Messaging on page 460. - Start Messaging.
+3 Primary storage server Configure the primary storage server as active. • In the Sites / Application Servers area, in the Default field, click Active for each primary application server. • In the Sites / Application Servers area, in the Default field, click Inactive for each backup application server.
 Click Update.

-Server or System Task Required action 4 Primary storage server Configure the mail options.
-Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover.
-For more information, see Configuring the mail options on page 337.
-If the alias configured for both primary and backup storage servers in DNS is identical, add the alias to the Server Alias field.
+4 Primary storage server Configure the mail options.
+Configuring the mail options facilitates delivery of messages collected in the offline mode, that is, in a failover. • If the alias configured for both primary and backup storage servers in DNS is identical, add the alias to the Server Alias field.
+For more information, see Configuring the mail options on page 393.
 If not, leave the Server Alias field blank.